We are a thriving community of children, parents and teachers working individually and together to:

 Our school is open:

-Please, inform us (preferably, send a SMS) if your child will not attend the school.
+Please, inform us (marking your child absent in the app) if your child will not attend the school on the same day.

 Parents/guardians are responsible for picking the child on time.
 The fee of 20 euro will be charged for every 10 minutes of being late.